rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 The given example is very trivial.
 Starting from element `x`, `y` and procedures `scale` and `norm`, it was very straight to derive an elegant Object-Oriented solution.
 But, is it possible to formalize (and, maybe automize) the process we just did to define `CartesianVector`?
 Let's try to answer this question.

+## Using dependency degree to define information aggregates, a.k.a. classes

+TODO

 ## References

 - [Procedural programming](https://en.wikipedia.org/wiki/Procedural_programming)